-In this article, we’ll give you the necessary information needed to answer this and make sure you’re ready to start learning cloud computing without worries.
+In this article, we’ll give you the necessary information needed to answer this and make sure you’re ready to start learning cloud computing without any worries.

-Wrong assumptions about learning cloud computing:
+Assumptions about learning cloud computing

 - To learn cloud computing you should be able to code.